vorticalbox/vorticalbox.github.io/_posts/2021-06-01-functional-FizzBuzz.md

 categories: nodejs
 ---

-So i was reading an article about an interview where they wrote the solution with a NN.
+So I was reading an article about an interview where they wrote the solution with a NN.
 Which you can read [here](https://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/).

 I don't have time to look into if this can be done with brain.js so instead here is a function style solution